ColinMaudry/beheader/README.md

 * iconv

 It's preconfigured to upload to http://www.data.maudry.com, but you need the credentials to write there.
 So to upload somewhere else you need to modify the target URL in beheader.sh, and provide your own credential as $1 and $2.

+#### 0.10.1

+* Improved cURL command for faster and more robust retrieval of HTTP headers (removed Inspire URL hack)
+* Possibility to specify the name of the target graph

 ### 0.10